Little Beans Program

 How It Works:

 Each week, kids will receive a Little Beans Market Token, which will allow that child to purchase produce or plants from participating market vendors.
 The vendors will be reimbursed for the value of each Little Beans purchase.
-Funds are compensated through Market Bucks fees, which are donated directly to support the program, as well as sponsorship and grant dollars.
+Funds are compensated with the generous support of our local sponsors.

 Participating Producers: